 View full details of Arts and languages Access module

 Skills for career development

 All Arts study fosters critical thinking, analysis, and communication.
-This qualification goes further by enabling students to develop a high level of visual literacy and confidence in engaging with both material and media objects.
+This qualification goes further by enabling students to develop a high level of visual literacy and confidence in engaging with major artists and artworks, and other important visual and material objects.
 You'll be able to analyse works of art from a wide range of cultural and artistic genres.
-You'll have excellent communication skills.
+You'll have excellent communication skills and will be able to use a range of digital resources appropriate for the subject.
 These are key skills that are highly sought after in the world beyond study – whether you’re already working, volunteering, or changing career.

 Study of the arts and humanities requires an understanding of human activities in diverse cultural environments and historical contexts.
 The breadth of study and range of cultural texts and objects analysed, combined with clear thinking and communication, make the Diploma of Higher Education in Art History and Visual Cultures relevant to a wide range of careers, including:

 - museums, art galleries and other art institutions

 - public administration, local government, the civil service, and social services